Rush Limbaugh here and the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 A state forensic scientist who said that she tested DNA in her husband's underwear to find out whether he was cheating on her, could be disciplined if investigators determined that she violated the use of state equipment.

-Anne Chamberlain Gordon testified in a March 7th divorce hearing that she ran the test in September on the underwear of Charles Gordon Jr.
+Ann Chamberlain Gordon testified in a March 7th divorce hearing that she ran the test in September on the underwear of Charles Gordon Jr.

-Asked by his attorney what she found, she answered another female.
+Asked by his attorney what she found, she answered, another female.

 It wasn't me.

-Uh, Michigan State Police, which oversees the Lansing Forensics Lab where Chamberlain Gordon works, started to investigate her after her husband's attorney wrote to authorities and media outlets questioning how many times DNA tests have been improperly run.
+Michigan State Police, which oversees the Lansing Forensics Lab where Chamberlain Gordon works, started to investigate her after her husband's attorney wrote to authorities and media outlets questioning how many times DNA tests have been improperly run.

-Investigators expect to decide by next week.
+Investigators expect to decide by next week what they found.

-Uh her duties have not been restricted during the investigation.
+Her duties have not been restricted during the investigation.

 They're still looking into this.

-Uh she got a pass.
+She got a pass.

-She's gonna get a pass.
+She's going to get a pass.

 The indignity of all this.

-She's gonna get a pass.
+She's going to get a pass.

 She should get a pass.